ashishranjan738/enhancements/enhancements/local-storage/automatic-detection.md

 const (
 	// The DeviceTypes that will be supported by the LSO.
 	// These Discovery policies will based on lsblk's type output
-	// Disk represents a device-type of disk
+	// RawDisk represents a device-type of block disk RawDisk DeviceType = "RawDisk"
-	Disk DeviceType = "Disk"
 	// Part represents a device-type of partion
 	Partition DeviceType = "Partition"
 )